style-hub/hub-server/setup-server.md

 SHOW DATABASES;
 ```

-The table to use will be developed later, so for now create a test table
+The table to use will be added later, so for now create a test table
 ```
 CREATE TABLE hub.test (
     item_id INT AUTO_INCREMENT,